 Preventing and Addressing Discrimination, Harassment, and Retaliation (PADHR) Complaint Procedures

-In order to provide a safe and non-discriminatory learning, living, and working environment, the University of Virginia (the “University”) prohibits discrimination and harassment on the basis of age, color, disability, marital status, national or ethnic origin, political affiliation, race, religion, sex (including pregnancy), sexual orientation, gender identity, veteran status or family medical or genetic information in University academics, employment, or in its programs or activities (together, “Prohibited Discriminatory and/or Harassing Conduct”).
+In order to provide a safe and non-discriminatory learning, living, program/activity, and working environment, the University of Virginia (the “University”) prohibits discrimination and harassment on the basis of age, color, disability, marital status, military status (which includes active duty service members, reserve service members, and dependents), national or ethnic origin, political affiliation, pregnancy, race, religion, sex, sexual orientation, gender identity or expression, veteran status, and family medical or genetic information in University academic programs, employment, or other programs or activities (together, “Prohibited Discriminatory and/or Harassing Conduct”).
 These forms of Prohibited Discriminatory and/or Harassing Conduct are defined in the University’s Preventing and Addressing Discrimination and Harassment policy (“PADH Policy”).
-Through its Preventing and Addressing Retaliation policy (“PAR Policy”), the University prohibits retaliation against any individuals who, in good faith (holding a genuine belief in the truth of one’s allegations), complain of discrimination and/or harassment prohibited by the PADH policy or who participates in an investigation into such reports (“Prohibited Retaliatory Conduct”).
+Through its Preventing and Addressing Retaliation policy (“PAR Policy”), the University prohibits retaliation against any individuals who, in good faith (i.e., holding a genuine belief in the truth of one’s allegations), complain of discrimination and/or harassment prohibited by the PADH policy or who assist with or participate in an investigation into such reports (“Prohibited Retaliatory Conduct”).

 Employees, faculty, and students are encouraged to attempt initially to resolve complaints at the lowest level through the relevant administrative structure of the employment unit or academic department.
 Certain types of Prohibited Discriminatory and/or Harassing Conduct or Prohibited Retaliatory Conduct or concerning behaviors that may not yet rise to the level of such conduct may be more appropriately and efficiently resolved through one of the many forms of informal resolution outlined below.
 On the other hand, some reports of Prohibited Discriminatory and/or Harassing Conduct or Prohibited Retaliatory Conduct, particularly those implicating violence or particularly severe harassment, may not be appropriate for resolution under the Informal Procedures and the University reserves the right to proceed with formal investigation at any time.